 "If I had a week off in Dubai now I'd probably stiffen up and take three weeks to get back.
 So I much prefer staying involved and staying fit."

 The Blues midfielder reached another milestone against West Ham at the weekend when he scored his 200th goal for Chelsea.
-His eyes are now set on adding to his 94 caps and reaching a century of games for his country.
+His eyes are now set on adding to his 94 caps and reaching a century of appearances for England.

 He added: "I'd love to get to 100 appearances for England, but six caps in international football is still a relatively long way off, so I'll take it game by game."